onedata/onedata-documentation/doc/using_onedata/metadata.md

 ## Advanced metadata queries

 Onedata supports creation of custom view indexes on files metadata.
 They can be used for:
- * efficient querying for files,
+ * efficient querying for files
- * producing tables and lists of information based on files' metadata,
+ * producing tables and lists of information based on files' metadata
- * extracting of filtering information from files'metadata,
+ * extracting or filtering information from files' metadata
- * calculating, summarizing or reducing the information on the stored metadata.
+ * calculating, summarizing or reducing the information on the stored metadata

 Indexing mechanism processes documents stored in the database in order to create a view.
 Documents are mapped using user-defined mapping function.
 Optionally, results of